 If you do not wish to vote in person or you will not be attending the AGM, you may vote by proxy.
-If you have received a printed copy of these proxy materials by mail, you may vote by proxy using the enclosed Form of Proxy (only if you have received a printed copy of these proxy materials by mail), complete, sign and date your Form of Proxy and return it promptly in the envelope provided.
+If you have received a printed copy of these proxy materials by mail, you may vote by proxy using the enclosed Form of Proxy.
+To vote by proxy using the enclosed Form of Proxy (only if you have received a printed copy of these proxy materials by mail), complete, sign and date your Form of Proxy and return it promptly in the envelope provided.

-If you intend to vote by proxy, your vote must be received by the Company no later than December 7, 2016 at 9:00 p.m., Hong Kong local time (48 hours before the time of the AGM), to be counted.
+If you intend to vote by proxy, your vote must be received by the Company no later than December 3, 2018 at 9:00 p.m., Hong Kong local time (48 hours before the time of the AGM), to be counted.